AD Architecture

 This is the intended operation set:

-build user constructs a primal fragment
+build user constructs a primal graph

 materialize_merge resolved view -> MaterializedGraph (flatten + CSE)